 - It’s a good idea to take a look at your pressure cooker manual to see how long to cook this for.
 In my pressure cooker it took 3 minutes to cook the cauliflower perfectly but yours might differ slightly.

 - I’ve got really into using garlic and ginger pastes recently.
 They really cut down on prep time so give them a go in this recipe if you’re short on time.
+So easy!

 - Once you’ve released the pressure and added the cream I like to turn the saute setting back on for a minute to heat it through before serving.